A Discussion with Sakena Yacoobi, Founder of the Afghan Institute of Learning (AIL)

 I was invited for an interview at Loma Linda for graduate study.
 People told me that it might be inappropriate for me, because they might be very rigid.
 But I went to the interview and I loved it.
 The professors were so nice, so good.
 So I went there to study public health, changing my focus from medicine.
 I enjoyed my time there and studied constantly.

 When I was studying in America I had scholarships and I also worked in a variety of jobs, including in hospitals and in the library.

 How did you see yourself as a Muslim at this time, studying in a Christian, Adventist university?

 God made my time at university easier.
-When I was an undergraduate, among other courses, I took a course on Islam as a religion, from Professor Smith from Al Azhar University in Cairo.
+When I was an undergraduate, among other courses, I took a course on Islam as a religion, from Professor Smith from Al-Azhar University in Cairo.
 I knew that I had to complete my education.
-It was then that I decided to put on the hejab (my parents were shocked when they saw me in it later!).
+It was then that I decided to put on the hijab (my parents were shocked when they saw me in it later).

 I see myself as a religious individual; I am a strong believer in God, and have been since I was a child.
 Religion is a pillar in the structure of my life.
 It helps me to know what I am doing, and offers guidance in life.
 With every hardship that I have encountered, I prayed about it and I always got an answer.
 Religion became a center in my life.
 But it is not because of the Taliban that I have to be a Muslim.
 There are so many beautiful things in religion when you go outside the rigid parameters.
 I studied other religions and found many similarities, many beautiful things in them all.
 I have worked with several relief organizations from various religions, including Catholic Relief Services (CRS), and I spoke at the Parliament for the World’s Religions in Melbourne, and am a member of the Tanenbaum Peacemakers’ network.
 In every religion and every religious event I find beautiful things that inspire me.